 Project CRAFTED brings together Industry, local government and destination management agencies to drive food and agritourism initiatives that support local industry growth and regional economic resilience.

-This program is powered by FAN and supported by funding from the
+This program is powered by FAN and supported by the Queensland Government with funding from the

 Department of Agriculture and Fisheries